Battle of Athens (1946): Aftermath

-In early September the fall of the county political machine was followed by the resignation of Athens' Mayor, Paul Walker, and the town's four aldermen.
-The resignations met with popular approval.
-The resignations came after a night time shotgun blast through the front of Alderman Hugh Riggs's home.
-Mayor Walker had previously refused a demand to resign made immediately after the gunfight by the McMinn County American Legion and VFW posts.
+In early September, the fall of the county's political machine was followed by the resignation of Athens' Mayor, Paul Walker, and the town's four alderpersons; the resignations came after a nighttime shotgun blast through the front of Alderman Hugh Riggs' home, and were met with popular approval.
+The McMinn County Veterans of Foreign Wars and American Legion posts had called for Mayor Walker to resign immediately after the gunfight.

-The "Battle of Athens" was followed by movements of veterans in other Tennessee counties promoting a statewide coalition against corrupt political machines in the upcoming November elections.
+The "Battle of Athens" was followed by veteran movements in other Tennessee counties to promote a statewide coalition against corrupt political machines in the upcoming November elections.
 Governor McCord countered an attempt to form a "Non-Partisan GI Political League" by directing the Young Democrats Clubs of Tennessee to recruit ex-GIs.
-There were strenuous efforts by the "Crump Organization", based in Shelby County, to counter the nascent GI organization.
-A convention was held in Alamo, Tennessee, with the intention of establishing a new national party.
-The convention was discouraged by General Evans Carlson, USMC, who argued that the GIs should work through the existing political parties.
+The "Crump Organization", based in Shelby County, also worked against the nascent GI organization.
+A convention was held in Alamo, Tennessee, with the intention of establishing a new national party; the convention was discouraged by General Evans Carlson, USMC, who argued that the GIs should work through the existing political parties.

-The new GI government of Athens quickly encountered challenges including the re-emergence of old party loyalties.
+The new GI government of Athens quickly encountered challenges, including the re-emergence of old party loyalties.
 On January 4, 1947, four of the five leaders of the GI Non-Partisan League declared in an open letter: "We abolished one machine only to replace it with another and more powerful one in the making."
-The GI government in Athens eventually collapsed.
-Tennessee's GI political movement quickly faded and politics in the state returned to normal.
-The Non-Partisan GI Political League replied to enquiries by veterans elsewhere in the United States with the advice that shooting it out was not the most desirable solution to political problems.
+The GI government in Athens eventually collapsed, the movement quickly faded, and politics in the state returned to normal.
+The Non-Partisan GI Political League replied to enquiries by veterans elsewhere in the United States with the advice that political violence was not the appropriate method of resolving political differences.